 Situated in the Peloponnese Region in eastern Greece is the authentic, traditional harbour town of Ermioni (Ερμιόνη).
 This charming, laid-back, off-the-beaten-track town rarely makes it onto Greece travel itineraries (unless you’re on a sailing holiday).
 Ermioni is built on the tip of a peninsula covered in pines.
 With the sea on three sides, it’s classed as a town or city-island.

 Ermioni is divided into three parts, the commercial port and harbour side of ‘Limani’ in the North.
 The picturesque, lively side of ‘Mandrakia’ in the South, and on the eastern tip of the pine forest of Bisti.
-There is a coast road running right around the peninsular and the remaining space in the centre is the old village filled with winding cobbled streets, lined with delightful traditional Greek houses, and a few small shops.
+There’s a coast road that runs right around the peninsular and the remaining space in the centre is the old village filled with winding cobbled streets, lined with delightful traditional Greek houses, and a few small shops.

-We first visited Ermioni during our first week in Greece in 2020, whilst we were exploring the area in a rental car, trying to decide if we should buy a house renovation project in the region.
+We first visited Ermioni during our first week in Greece in 2020 whilst exploring the area in a rental car, trying to decide if we should buy a house renovation project in the region.

 We liked Ermioni so much that we decided to base ourselves there for the next five months whilst we bought the house and a car, even sitting out the first 3 months of Greece’s second lockdown there.

-Even now, although we don’t live there, we still visit Ermioni most weeks for market day, a swim, and a bite to eat.
+Although we don’t live there now, we visit Ermioni most weeks for market day, a swim, and a bite to eat.
 So, we thought it was about time we pulled together a travel guide to Ermioni to help you plan your holiday or visit there too.
-We are going to look at a very brief history of Ermioni, check out some of the things to do there, give a few recommendations for places to eat drink, and of course, where to stay!
+We’re going to look at a very brief history of Ermioni, check out some of the things to do there, give a few recommendations for places to eat drink, and of course, where to stay!

 Affiliate Link Disclosure: This post contains affiliate links.
 If you use them to make a purchase, we may earn a small commission at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.
 Learn more in our Affiliate Link Disclosure.